photo-archive-em-01-1

 Partners

-“On the fiftieth anniversary of Robert Smithson’s Broken Circle/Spiral Hill (1971), Land Art Contemporary and Holt/ Smithson Foundation are thinking through the sustained future of this landmark example of Land Art.
-Broken Circle/ Spiral Hill is one of the most significant examples of Land Art in the world, and the only permanently sited earthwork by the artist outside the United States.”
+"Land Art Contemporary and the Holt/Smithson Foundation are working with various partners toward a sustainable future for this groundbreaking example of Land Art in the Netherlands.
+Broken Circle/Spiral Hill is one of the most significant examples of Land Art worldwide and the only permanent ‘earthwork’ by the artist outside the United States."

 Lisa Le Feuvre, executive director Holt/Smithson Foundation, Anne Reenders, program director Land Art Contemporary.